Lighthouse Guild: History

 During a trip to Florence, Italy, at the turn of the 20th century, sisters Winifred and Edith Holt learned of a free service that provided concert tickets to blind schoolchildren.
 Inspired by the notion, the sisters established the similar Lighthouse Free Ticket Bureau in New York City in 1903.
 The organization was incorporated in 1906 as The New York Association for the Blind and offered home counseling and instruction program for the visually impaired.
 An early meeting for the board and the public, including blind men and women, was held at the Waldorf-Astoria hotel.
 Also in attendance were Secretary Miss Winifred Holt, Recording Secretary Miss Edith Holt, President Richard Watson Gilder, Vice-President Helen Keller, with honorary vice presidents Dr. Nicholas Murray Butler and Samuel Langhorne Clemens.
 The advisory board consisted of Dr. Felix Adler, Joseph H. Choate, John Farley, Bishop David Greer, Dr. William H. Maxwell and Dr. Charles H. Parkhurst.

 Winifred Holt also participated in founding the New York State Commission for the Blind and Visually Handicapped.
 In 1912, the association established a workshop on East 42nd Street where visually impaired men could manufacture marketable products, and the sisters opened their home to visually impaired women to create handcrafted items for sale, leading to the organization's motto, "Light Through Work."

 Lighthouse became international with the onset of World War I, when Winifred Holt in 1915 established Le Phare de Bordeaux, in France.
 Other overseas offices opened in Paris; Rome; Warsaw; Canton, China; Japan, the Middle East, India, South America, and elsewhere.

 That same year, the association created the River Lighthouse, in Cornwall-on-Hudson, New York, as the first of its eventually several summer camps for visually impaired children.
 Camp Munger, in Bear Mountain, New York, followed in 1923.
 A kindergarten was formed in 1925, and the Lighthouse Nursery School in 1933.
 An affiliation with the Ophthalmological Foundation in 1952 led to that foundation becoming the organization's research arm.
 The following year, the Lighthouse Low Vision Service was founded to administer to people with partial sight.

 In 1989, The New York Association for the Blind, Inc., became The Lighthouse Inc., and in 1998, the organization was renamed Lighthouse International.

 In January 2010 Lighthouse International acquired the National Association for Visually Handicapped (NAVH), an organization which provided services for the partially sighted.
-In September 2013, a merger was announced with Jewish Guild Healthcare.
-As of January 2014 the new organization is known as Lighthouse Guild International.
+In September 2013, a merger was announced with Jewish Guild Healthcare, under the name Lighthouse Guild International.